 Much more can be learned about the FASC, including a brief history of the organization, by going to the Question and Answer area of the website.
 The FASC is constantly working and organizing to be able to reach the goals of:

-To achieve these goals the FASC advertises and promotes attendance at the meetings held in each of the six FASC districts, sponsors a leadership clinic open to advisors and students in the fall of each year, holds a state convention at which state officers are elected and resolutions are adopted and publishes two newsletters, the Florida Sun and Leadership Florida.
+To achieve these goals the FASC advertises and promotes attendance at the meetings held in each of the six FASC districts, sponsors a leadership clinic open to advisors and students in the fall of each year, offers a spring officer training, holds a state convention at which state officers are elected and resolutions are adopted and publishes two newsletters, the Florida Sun and Leadership Florida.
 In addition the FASC maintains a website, fasa.net/fasc, on which you can find the current FASC and FASC District officers, the FASC and FASC District constitutions, FASC District meeting dates and conference and convention materials.
 Additionally examples of school constitutions, leadership lesson lesson plans, awards programs, and tutorials can be found.
 The website is updated regularly.
 Please feel free to use any and all of the information on this website.

 For more information regarding the FASC please go to the Question and Answer area found under Member Information.